AgnesMO95/master/README.md

 yarn dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.tsx`.
-The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.ts`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+In order to see the detailed view, the image used need to be uploaded in the public folder, as the application cannot handle the sie of the image in that viwe

-## Deploy on Vercel
+## Contribute

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+In order to contribute to the application create a branch from develop, called the tasks name and commit with explainatory messages and request a merge to the development branch.